netgroup-polito/CrownLabs/operators/README.md

 - **Template** defines the size of the execution environment (e.g.; Virtual Machine), its base image and a description.
 This object is created by managers and read by users, while creating new instances.
 - **Instance** defines an instance of a certain template.
 The manipulation of those objects triggers the reconciliation logic in the operator, which creates/destroy associated resources (e.g.; Virtual Machines).

+### Persistent Feature
+The Instance Operator allows you to create persistent Virtual Machines.
+Persistent means that the VM can be stopped and restarted, deleted and recreated without data loss.
+To make this possible, the content of the VM's disk is stored in a PVC.
+In order to use this feature, [the CDI operator](../infrastructure/virtualization/README.md) has to be installed.
+Granted the CDI operator has been deployed, the Instance Operator spawns a persistent VM similarly to a normal (i.e. non-persistent) one.
+To this end, the selection about which version to create is performed looking at the corresponding field in the `template` spec.
+N.B.
+The process of creating a persistent VirtualMachine can take a bit more time with the respect to a normal one (5-10 mins, depending on the size of the image).
+However when you recreate the VM you will not have to wait such that time.

 ### Build from source